Youth Tour and CYCLE Essay Contest

 Topics are provided for the contest which is open to all sophomores and juniors attending a high school that is located within the service territory of Farmers' Electric Cooperative.
 The contest is also open to a high school sophomore or junior who resides in a home on the Cooperative's system but attends a high school outside the cooperative's service territory (where the essay contest is not offered at that high school).
 Children of cooperative employees and directors are not eligible to participate in the contest.

-Sophomore and Junior class English instructors receive the essay contest information and applications in early winter each year.
+Sophomore and Junior class English and History instructors receive the essay contest information and applications in early winter each year.
 Applications may also be picked up at the cooperative office in Chillicothe or by calling the office, and we will mail the application directly to your home.
 The essay contest entry form is also available by clicking on the link below.

 Find out more about the annual Youth Tour and CYCLE programs by watching this short video: